top of page

 As a yoga teacher

-I offer a mix of classes from slow and gentle sessions, breathing & meditation classes to ease stress and anxiety, to dynamic yoga flow exploring postures and stillness with a kind edge (think handstands) and gentle yoga fused with qigong.
+I offer a mix of classes from slow and gentle yoga sessions, along side qigong.
+Breathing & meditation classes to ease stress and anxiety.
+As well as dynamic yoga flow classes which explore a mix of postures and stillness.
 I thread mindfulness, pranayama (breathing) through the physical asanas (stretches) and close each session with relaxation or meditation.

 Paula Malloy Yoga Therapist.jpg